syncfusion-content/blazor-docs/blazor/pivot-table/pivot-chart.md

 * [EnableDeferredZooming](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartZoomSettings.html#Syncfusion_Blazor_PivotView_PivotChartZoomSettings_EnableDeferredZooming)
 * [EnableMouseWheelZooming](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartZoomSettings.html#Syncfusion_Blazor_PivotView_PivotChartZoomSettings_EnableMouseWheelZooming)

-and three modes of zooming direction that specifies whether to zoom vertically or horizontally or in both ways which are,
+Three modes of zooming direction specifies whether to zoom vertically or horizontally or in both ways and they are,

 * x: Pivot chart can be zoomed horizontally.
 * y: Pivot chart can be zoomed  vertically.
 * x,y: Pivot chart can be zoomed both vertically and horizontally.

 This can be set using the property [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartZoomSettings.html#Syncfusion_Blazor_PivotView_PivotChartZoomSettings_Mode) in [PivotChartZoomSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartZoomSettings.html) class.
-By default, if the pivot chart is zoomed, a toolbar would display with the options - Zoom, ZoomIn, ZoomOut, Pan, Reset.
+By default, if the pivot chart is zoomed, a toolbar would display with the options - Zoom, ZoomIn, ZoomOut, Pan, and Reset.
 User can also customize its option using the property [ToolbarItems](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartZoomSettings.html#Syncfusion_Blazor_PivotView_PivotChartZoomSettings_ToolbarItems) in [PivotChartZoomSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartZoomSettings.html#Syncfusion_Blazor_PivotView_PivotChartZoomSettings_ToolbarItems) class.

 > Zooming and panning is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.